 Staff support the Committee by providing professional advice and expertise: they are responsible for providing the Committee with high quality information and advice to make decisions and for implementing the Committee's decisions effectively.
 Staff are responsible for the day-to-day management and operation of the co-operative - for implementing policies, making decisions, managing our relationship with tenants and service users, dealing with complaints and queries, liaison with partners, funders and regulators.
-Staff are also responsible for consulting with tenants [e.g. through our tenant scrutiny panel and focus groups].
+Staff are also responsible for consulting with tenants [e.g. through our tenant focus group].
+The Management Committee is responsible for ensuring that tenants' views are sought out by the cooperative and are expected to take account of tenant feedback when making decisions